Dog-friendly beach at sunset in Victoria, BC

 Wildlife Protection

-Greater Victoria sits within a critical migratory corridor for shorebirds.
-Species like the Western Sandpiper, Semipalmated Plover, and Great Blue Heron nest and feed along our coastlines during spring and summer.
-Dogs off-leash in these areas can disrupt nesting, trample eggs, and cause birds to abandon feeding grounds.
+Greater Victoria sits within a critical migratory corridor for shorebirds, stretching across the coastlines of 3 municipalities.
+Species like the Western Sandpiper, Semipalmated Plover, and Great Blue Heron nest and feed along the beaches during spring and summer.
+Dogs off-leash in these areas can disrupt nesting, trample eggs, and cause birds to abandon feeding grounds they depend on for their migration along the Pacific Flyway.

-Seasonal restrictions are not arbitrary.
-They are grounded in decades of wildlife monitoring by organizations like the Rocky Point Bird Observatory and the Capital Regional District.
-By respecting these rules, we keep beaches open for dogs in the off-season and protect the ecosystems that make Victoria special.
+Seasonal restrictions are grounded in decades of wildlife monitoring by organizations like the Rocky Point Bird Observatory and the Capital Regional District.
+The approximately 107-day restriction window from June 1 to September 15 aligns with the nesting period for most shorebird species in the region.
+By respecting these rules, the community helps keep beaches open for dogs during the other 258 days of the year and protects the ecosystems that make Victoria special.

 If you see a roped-off section on a beach, it is almost certainly a nesting zone.
-Keep your dog on the other side.
+Keep your dog on the other side and enjoy the knowledge that your patience helps protect millions of migratory birds.